Meet the Cast & Crew

 Christina Jordan

-Christina is thrilled to be joining Little Barn this summer in the Hamptons!
 Her passion for musical theatre began at a young age, dancing since the age of two and singing for as long as she can remember.
 Christina is excited to teach and guide the next generation of young performers!

 She received her Bachelor’s of Music in Musical Theatre from The Catholic University of America in Washington, D.C.
 While in D.C, she had the opportunity to work and perform at theaters throughout the DC area, including Signature Theatre in Shirlington, VA.

 Christina has performed at regional theaters and theme parks across the country.
 Some of her favorite credits include Pinkalicious (Pinkalicious), Mamma Mia (Ali), Joseph…Dreamcoat (Mrs. Potiphar), and Legally Blonde (Brooke Wyndham).
-Christina now lives in New York City, auditioning and performing year-round!
-Most recently, she could be found performing at The Green Room 42 and performing in SHUDDER (Debbie) in the New York Theater Festival.
+Over the past two years, she has had the pleasure of working on a new musical, SHUDDER (Debbie), performing the production in the New York Theater Festival and recording the NYTF cast album.

 Emily Meredith